Qv2ray/qv2ray.github.io/docs/en/getting-started/step2.md

 After configuring, you can click on **Check V2Ray Core Settings** button to validate your V2Ray core settings.
 Repeat trying until you get the check passed.

-::: warning No Matryoshka!
+:::warning No Matryoshka!
 Never ever point **Core Executable Path** to **Qv2ray Executable**!
 This will not cause a fork bomb since Qv2ray is single-instanced.
 Do note that V2Ray Core Executable is like `v2ray` or `v2ray.exe`, instead of `qv2ray` or `qv2ray.exe`!
 :::

-::: tip Hint for Arch Linux Users
+:::tip Hint for Arch Linux Users
 If you use `v2ray` package, the suggested configuration is as follows:

 * **Core Executable Path**: `/usr/bin/v2ray`